 - Roll out the remaining dough as before.
-Tops can be either lattice or any shape cutter that is available.
+Tops can be either lattice or any shape for which a cutter is available.

 - Brush the tops of the tarts with egg wash and cover with top crust.

-- Bake tarts until lightly brown, about 15–20 minutes.
+- Bake tarts about 15–20 minutes, or until lightly brown.

 - After the tarts are cool, remove from pan by placing four fingers at the 2, 4, 8, and 10 positions and gently twist to loosen.
 Then, use a knife to remove each tart from the pan.

-- Burger buns can be replaced with another similar GF bread product.
+- Hamburger buns can be replaced with another similar gluten-free bread product.

 - Tart dough can stay refrigerated for up to 3 days.
-Freeze if keeping any longer.
+Freeze it if you're keeping it any longer.

-- Gluten-free pie doughs tend to be drier than wheat flour doughs.
-Thus, they are more likely to crack while shaping.
+- Gluten-free pie doughs tend to be drier than wheat flour doughs, meaning they are more likely to crack while shaping.
 Be careful when handling this dough.

 - Be careful not to get the filling outside of the shells.
 It will make them very hard to remove from the pan.